FactomProject/factom-docs/cli/includes/_install ff.md

 Note that after running the Factom installer it is recommended you revert back your Security & Privacy settings to their original state.
 </aside>

-Next, locate the "factom.mpkg.zip" file you just downloaded, double click to unzip it, then double click the "factom.mpkg" file to run the installer.
+Next, locate the "factom.mpkg.zip" file you just downloaded, double-click to unzip it, then double-click the "factom.mpkg" file to run the installer.

 The installer will open, click continue.